Standard Twenty-one (21) Categories of the Electromagnetic Spectrum

 em

-Perhaps the most important part of this chart is that color spectrum of lines defining visible light from 320 to 700 nanometers which is within Notation 88.
+Perhaps the most important part of this chart is that color spectrum of lines defining visible light from 380 to 750 nanometers begins within our Notations 93-94-95.

 Questions: What are the missing categories?
-How would this scale go finer than one picometer (at the top)?
-A picometer is equal to 1×1012 meters, or one trillionth (1,000,000,000,000) of a meter.
-Taken as a given, we will bump into the limits of physical measurements.
+How would this scale within the electromagnetic spectrum go finer than one picometer just under WAVELENGTH at the top ?
+A picometer is equal to 1×10−12 meters, or one trillionth (1,000,000,000,000) of a meter.
+Taken as a given, we bump into the limits of physical measurements.
 That’s OK.
-What SI values are smaller than one picometer and larger than 100 Megameters (Mn) at the bottom of the chart?
+What SI values are smaller than one picometer and larger than 100 Megameters (Mn) which is at the bottom of the chart?

 The megameter (Mm) is a unit of length in the International System of Units (SI) defined as 106 meters using the SI prefix system, however Mn is rarely used.
 Instead exponential notation is extended using the meter or kilometer.
 So, 100 Mn in this chart on the left would be 108 meters.
 The next is gigameter, 109 (billion), then comes terameter, 1012 (trillion), or 1,000,000,000,000 m.